D. Michael Kastrop, AIA

 Marie Barron, Assoc.
 AIA

 Marie graduated from UC Berkeley in 2014 with a Bachelor's of Arts in Architecture and a Minor in Sustainable Design.
 Returning to her hometown of Redwood City, she joined The Kastrop Group in September of 2014.
 She is excited to be part of a firm that is so invested in local development, and has such a wide variety of projects.
 She grew to love architecture in part from traveling, often to France where her mother grew up.
 She enjoys the problem solving and creative demands of the practice, as well as the responsibility of creating marketing graphics for the firm and updating the website.
-She is currently studying for the ARE.
+She has passed all the parts of the ARE (Architectural Registration Exam) and is currently studying for the CSE (California Supplemental Exam) to obtain her California Architect’s License.

 The Kastrop Group team recognized for being a Silver Sponsors of the 2017 Redwood City Sesquicentennial Celebration (150th Anniversary).